furqanRupom/manage-user-app/README.md

     4. Commit and push
     5. Submit a pull request

-- **Suggestions:** If you have non-code related ideas, open an issue to discuss updates or improvements.
+- **Suggestions:** If you any suggesstions or code issues you can provide it

-- **Documentation:** Feel free to enhance the documentation if you identify areas that need improvement.
+- **Documentation:** Feel free to suggest the documentation if you get or identify areas that need improvement.

 ## Installation

 ### Prerequisites
-Make sure you have the following installed on your machine:
+Make sure you have the following installed on your machine which can mac/linux or windows:

 - Node.js
 - npm (Node Package Manager)